The Township's Zoning By-law (35-99) controls the use of land in the Township. It states exactly:

 - the types of buildings that are permitted and how they may be used

 - the lot sizes and dimensions, parking requirements, building heights and setbacks from the street

 The Oxford County Official Plan sets out general policies for future land use.
 The Zoning By-law put the plan into effect and provide for its day-to-day administration.
 They contain specific requirements that are legally enforceable.
 Construction or new development that doesn't comply with a zoning by-law is not allowed, and the municipality will refuse to issue a building permit.
 The by-law specifies the permitted uses (e.g. commercial or residential) and the required standards (e.g. building size and location) in each zone.

 Zoning By-law Amendment

 If you want to use or develop your property in a way that is not allowed by the zoning by-law, you may have to apply for a zoning change, also known as a zoning by-law amendment or a rezoning.
 Council can consider a change only if the new use is allowed by the official plan.
 Before you apply for rezoning, you should talk to the Township Planner or Clerk, for advice and information.
 You are required to complete an application form which contains specified information and any other additional information that the municipality may require.

 Download a Zone Change Application form

-The process for dealing with zoning by-law amendments is the same as for a zoning by-law.
-If Council refuses your zoning application, or if it does not make a decision within 90 days of the receipt of your application containing the prescribed information, you may appeal to the Ontario Municipal Board (OMB) directly by writing to the secretary of the OMB, 655 Bay Street, 15th floor, Toronto, ON M5G 1E5.
+If Council refuses your zoning application, or if it does not make a decision within 150 days of the receipt of your application containing the prescribed information, you may appeal to the Local Planning Appeal Tribunal.
+For more information, contact the Local Planning Appeal Support Centre.
+Click here to visit their website.

 How Zoning By-laws & Amendments are Evaluated